 A popular shorthand in fiction is to use snow as a direct indicator of how cold the weather is, and the amount of snow indicates the amount of refrigeration.
 The reasoning is that snow falls when the temperature is cold, so when the temperature is very cold there should be lots of snow.
-This is not how it works in real life - the colder it gets, the less likely significant snowfall is.
+This is not how it works in real life.
+The short version is that snowfall (and other forms of precipitation for that matter) is based more so on humidity than anything else, and the colder it gets, the less likely you'll have humid weather: ergo, once it gets cold enough, you'll actually get no snow whatsoever.
 In fiction, though?
-When the temperature drops, get ready for a blizzard.
+When the temperature drops, get ready for a blizzard no matter what.

 This trope usually appears in fictional works in one of two ways:

 - An area with moderate or warm climate experiences a sharp drop in temperature, whereupon it gets hit with a sudden appearance of snow, such as a blizzard with gale-force winds.
 If the Big Bad uses his Weather-Control Machine to chill the planet, expect to see a snow-draped Miami complete with icicle-covered palm trees.